-If you are not in front of a television, NBCOlympics.com and the NBC Sports mobile app will both offer streaming coverage, but you’ll need a cable subscription for access.
-If you don’t have one, you can get a free trial for USA and NBC Sports Network through YouTube TV, Hulu with Live TV, AT&T TV Now, FuboTV, or Sling TV to stream the contests.
+If you are not in front of a television, NBCOlympics.com and the NBC Sports mobile app will both offer streaming coverage, but you’ll need cable log-in with access to NBC.
+If you don’t have one, you can look into getting a free trial NBC Sports Network through services like YouTube TV, Hulu with Live TV, AT&T TV Now, FuboTV, or Sling TV to stream the contests.

 You’ll also be able to live stream coverage using NBCUniversal’s streaming service, Peacock.
 You can sign up for a standard account to watch standard coverage for free, or get a premium subscription for additional coverage.
 Once you have an account, you can live stream Olympics content on PeacockTV or using the Peacock App on a compatible device.